blytkerchan/blytkerchan.github.io/_posts/2009-07-31-working-on-a-programming-language.markdown

   writing is to summer's dawn
   as language to dusk
 layout: post
-permalink: /blog/2009/07/working-on-a-programming-language/
-slug: working-on-a-programming-language
 title: Working on a programming language
 wordpress_id: 117
 categories:
   - C &amp; C++
   - Opinions
   - Software Design
   - Technology
 tags:
   - programming
   - programming language design
 ---

 A few years ago, I started on the design and development of a new programming language, called Jail.
 The goal was to create an easy-to-learn, Object-Oriented programming language that could run on a VM as well as natively, on embedded devices, had support for threads, networking, etc.